m-haisham/novelsave_sources/docs/usage/basic_usage.rst

     url = ...

-At the start, it is similar to scraping a novel.
-We must first find a the correct crawler for the url.
+To start, it is similar to scraping a novel.
+We must first find the correct crawler for the url.

 .. code-block:: python